How to Get to Bordeaux?

 Pomerol winemakers are famous for one of the best Merlots in the world.
 Petrus of Pomerol remains one of the top wines in France.

-Pessac-Leognan produces some very good value-for-money wines and is favoured by Bordeaux locals (les Bordelais).
+Pessac-Leognan produces some very good value-for-money wines and is favored by the Bordeaux locals (les Bordelais).

 Map of Bordeaux Wine Country